SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-workspace-alertcenter.md

 The Source periodically fetches data from the API.
 The polling interval is 5 minutes.

-## Configuration overview
+## Setup

-In this configuration, you'll set up a Google service account, and configure the Google Workspace AlertCenter source  to use this account to authenticate and be authorized to access the Google Alerts API.

-## Step 1: Create service account Credentials
+### Vendor configuration

-To create Google Workspace AlertCenter service account credentials:
+Follow the below steps to create Google Workspace AlertCenter service account credentials:

 1. From [Google Cloud console](https://console.cloud.google.com), select your project or create a new one.
 1. Enable **Google Workspace Alert Center API** for the Alert API.
 To locate this setting, you can search for "Google Workspace Alert Center API" in the search bar.
 Then select the **Enable** button. <br/><img src={useBaseUrl('img/send-data/google_workspace_alert_center_API_sdk.png')} alt="api-sdk" width="450"/>